-Why do people consider the stock market a zero-sum game?
+So, technically, the stock market is NOT a zero-sum game.

 Now that we understand that the stock market is not a zero-sum game, it is still worth looking into why many people think of it that way, and it is easy to understand why.

 Looking back at the definition, a zero-sum game must have a winner taking the stakes of the loser, with a net sum of zero, hence, the name "zero-sum."

 If you are trading or investing in the stock market, you may have won or lost money through your trades.
 So, if you won a trade, then whose money did you get?

 Likewise, if you lost money, then where did it go?
 In a losing situation, it is easy to think that because I lost money, someone took it from me, right?

 Here are some examples to better understand where the zero-sum game of the stock market is coming from.